wg-osr/walkerga.github.io/_posts/2020-11-9-base-rules.md

 <ins>**Fortitude**</ins> represents your physical prowess.
 You roll it for strength and endurence-related feats.

 <ins>**Dexterity**</ins> represents your grace and reflexes.
-You roll it for feats like climbing, jumping and runnning away, and also to dodge attacks, and hit things.
+You roll it for feats like climbing, jumping and runnning away, and also to dodge attacks0 and hit things.

 <ins>**Willpower**</ins> represents your mind and personality.
 You roll it for social interactions, but also to resist spells and overwhelming emotions such as fear.